 Rachel Louise Ensign of the Wall Street Journal reported on DSA’s analysis of Suspicious Activity Reports (SARs) regarding marijuana-related businesses.
 “More than 1,700 suspicious activity reports using the phrase “marijuana limited” have been filed from 25 states since the agency of the U.S. Department of the Treasury in February advised financial institutions to use more »

 By Alison Jimenez, Dynamic Securities Analytics & Steven Kemmerling, Enhanced Compliance Solutions Pursuant to a Freedom of Information Act (FOIA) request, on April 6th the Financial Crimes Enforcement Network (“FinCEN”) provided Dynamic Securities Analytics (“DSA”) with new data on Suspicious Activity Report (“SAR”) activity relating to “marijuana industries.”
-In the disclosure to DSA, FinCEN reported that 3,157 more »
+In the disclosure to DSA, FinCEN reported more »

 Dynamic Securities Analytic Inc. president, Alison Jimenez, will present a workshop on “Building Robust Anti-Fraud Firewalls” at the 20th Annual Association of Certified Anti-Money Laundering Specialists (ACAMS) conference in Hollywood, Florida on March 18th.
 ACAMS is the largest international membership organization dedicated to enhancing the knowledge and skills of AML and financial crime professionals from more »